-Below you will find a series of questions that correspond to the weeks of your research or community engagement.
+Below you will find a series of questions that correspond to the weeks of your research or community engagement project.
 Please plan to respond to one question each week for the six weeks of your Laidlaw project.
 During that period, please also reply to the summer post of another Laidlaw Scholar as well.
-Photos, video and multimedia are always welcome, and are a required component of your post for Week Three!
+Photos, video and multimedia are always welcome, and are a required component of your post for Week Three and Week Six!

 As you set out on your research or community engagement project, do you find yourself experiencing any worries or insecurities about saying something that’s already been said?
-How do we as researchers and/or volunteers learn to ignore those insecurities or, better yet, use them to our advantage?
+How do we as researchers and/or volunteers learn to address or set aside those insecurities or, better yet, to use them to our advantage?

 If your project this summer differs from your project last summer, has last summer’s project influenced your project this year, and if so how?
 If your project is different, what tools have you developed to help you work on this project?

 Does your research incorporate any outside participation, such as interviews or ethnographic observation?
 If so, how do you plan on approaching research participants or spaces in an effective and, most importantly, ethical manner?
 If you are not conducting ethnographic research, what communities do you engage in your research, and how have they informed your project?

 How do you find your own self coming through in your research, if it all?
 Is your project more suited towards the invisibility of the researcher, or is it a project that would benefit from the researcher being more present (whatever ‘present’ means)?

 If you are doing a leadership-in-action or community engagement project, how do you interact with community members, and what kind of conversations are you having?
 How do you connect with this community of people, and what common cause do you find?

 What does a typical day of your research/community engagement look like?
 Aside from a narrative description, upload a photo, video and/or other media submission!

 What challenges and/or difficulties have you encountered and how did you go about resolving them?
 Speak to a specific challenge you have encountered and some of the ways that you tackled the problem.